 Can I request items from other Minnesota libraries through MNLINK?

 Can I quickly drop in to print or scan something during walk-in hours?

-- Yes.
-Customers may drop in to complete quick transactions such as printing, scanning, and checking email.
-Sessions are limited to 60 minutes with no extensions.
-Additional Express computers (15 minutes) are also available.
+- Yes, you may drop in to complete quick transactions such as printing, scanning, and checking email.

 Can I drop in to use a copier?

 - Yes, you may print up to 10 pages in free copies or prints during your visit.